Shelly Fairchild: Career

+On April 11, 2011, Fairchild's second album, Ruby's Money, was released; Fairchild chose to release the album on her own label, Revelation Nation Records.

 In 2014, Fairchild was one of three background singers for Martina McBride's "Everlasting Tour".
-Touring with McBride, Fairchild explained, was a huge highlight of her career.
-"If someone thinks I’m good enough to come and sing backgrounds for them, I’m like, ‘Yeah’ — especially if it's music I love.
-Martina is somebody I’ve looked up to as a singer my whole life."
+She considered touring with McBride to be a highlight of her career, as she has "looked up to [McBride] as a singer [her] whole life".

-In 2016, Fairchild did a PledgeMusic campaign and surpassed her goal by 41% in just two days to record her latest album Buffalo.
+Between 2015 and 2016, Fairchild ran a crowdfunding campaign through PledgeMusic for money to support her efforts to record what would become her third studio album, Buffalo.

-Her third studio album, Buffalo, was released December 2016.
-This record entered the Top 100 Country albums on iTunes in the first week.
-Fairchild went on to release her first single, "Mississippi Turnpike" which she debuted in her first music video in ten years.
-It premiered exclusively on Taste Of Country and went on to play repeatedly on CMT making this her first independent play on the major network since her first album Ride.
+Buffalo was released in December 2016.
+This record entered the Top 100 Country albums on iTunes in its first week.
+Fairchild went on to release her first single, "Mississippi Turnpike," which she debuted in her first music video in ten years.
+It premiered exclusively on Taste of Country and received regular airplay on CMT, making it her first independent play on the major network since her first album Ride.

+In June 2021, Fairchild sang at the Ryman Auditorium participating as a featured artist in the Nashville and Austin LGBT Chamber of Commerce Pride Event.
+Tina Cannon, the executive director of the Austin LGBT Chamber of Commerce, said in a statement that the show's purpose was to not only "combin[e] the talent of two of the greatest musical communities in the world," but also to "directly [support] LGBTQ+ artists."